1inch/1inchProtocol/README.md

 ![How to use it](./img/howtouseit.png)

+To swap tokens you have to figure out way from left to right points by one of paths on scheme above.

-First of all call method `getExpectedReturn` (see methods section), it returns `distribution` array.
+For example, first of all call method `getExpectedReturn` (see methods section), it returns `distribution` array.
 Each element of this array matches element of `splitExchanges` (see above) and represents fraction of trading volume.<br>
 Then call `getExpectedReturnWithGas` to take into account gas when splitting.
 This method returns more profitable `distribution` array for exchange.<br>
 Then call method `swap` or `swapWithReferral` (see methods section) with param `distribution` which was recieved earlier from method `getExpectedReturn`.